ydnarf/Tic-Tac-Toe/README.md

 <h1>🎮 Tic Tac Toe - Tic Tac Toe Game with React</h1>
 This project is an implementation of the classic Tic Tac Toe game developed with React.
-It was built with the goal of practicing fundamental React concepts such as state management, reusable components, events, and conditional rendering.
+It was built with the goal of practicing fundamental React concepts such as state management, reusable components, events, and conditional rendering.<br>

-🚀 Features
+<h2>🚀 Features</h2><br>
 ✅ Simple, interactive, and responsive interface

 🎯 Two players (local mode)